The Fame: Tour

-The album received further promotion from her first headlining concert tour, The Fame Ball Tour, which started on March 12, 2009, in San Diego, California.
+In addition to opening select shows on New Kids on the Block's 2008 tour and The Pussycat Dolls' 2009 Doll Domination Tour, Gaga embarked on her first headlining concert tour, The Fame Ball Tour, to promote the album.
+It started on March 12, 2009, in San Diego, California.
 It was Gaga's first concert tour with North American shows in March, followed by dates in Oceania and a solo trek through Europe.
-Dates in Asia soon followed, as well as two performances at England's V Festival and two shows in North America that had been postponed from April.
+Dates in Asia soon followed, along with two performances at England's V Festival and two shows in North America that had been postponed from April.
 Gaga described the tour as a traveling museum show incorporating artist Andy Warhol's pop-performance art concept.
-Tickets were distributed for charity also.
+Tickets were also distributed for charity.
 Alternate versions of the show with minimal variations were planned by Gaga to accommodate different venues.

 The show consisted of four segments, with each segment being followed by a video interlude to the next segment, and it ended with an encore.
 The set list consisted of songs from The Fame only.
 An alternate set list with minor changes was performed for European dates.
-Gaga appeared on the stage in new costumes including an innovative dress made entirely of plastic bubbles, and premiered an unreleased song called "Future Love".
-In a V Magazine article, she said the song is an "endorsement to same-sex marriage".
-The show received positive critical appreciation, with critics complimenting Gaga's vocal clarity and fashion sense as well as her ability to pull off theatrics like a professional artist.
+Gaga appeared on the stage in new costumes including an innovative dress made entirely of plastic bubbles, and premiered an unreleased song called "Future Love", which she described as an "endorsement to same-sex marriage".

+The show received positive reviews, with critics praising Gaga's vocal clarity and fashion sense as well as her ability to pull off theatrics like a professional artist.
+In June 2009, Gaga delivered an hour-long set at the Glastonbury Festival, as part of the tour.
+Will Dean of The Guardian wrote that she "didn't disappoint", praising "her dancing, bizarre mid-song banter and costumes (including a boob flamethrower!)" for offering as much entertainment as the music.